VitaliiBlagodir/cordova-plugin-datepicker/README.md

 Default: `(empty String)`

-minDate is a Date object for iOS and a millisecond precision unix timestamp for Android, so you need to account for that when using the plugin.
-Also, on Android, only the date is enforced (time is not).
+minDate is a Date object.
+On Android, only the date is enforced (time is not).

 ### maxDate - iOS, Android, Windows
 Maximum date.